JessicaDeCunha/SQL_Visual_Data_Analysis_of_Fraudulent_Transactions-/README.md

 ---

-## Instructions
+## The Process

 ### Data Modeling

-Create an entity relationship diagram (ERD) by inspecting the provided CSV files.
+I have created an entity relationship diagram (ERD) based on the CSV files.
+You can view the ERD file in the ERD notebook.

-Part of the challenge here is to figure out how many tables you should create, as well as what kind of relationships you need to define among the tables.

 ### Data Engineering

-Using your database model as a blueprint, create a database schema for each of your tables and relationships.
-Remember to specify data types, primary keys, foreign keys, and any other constraints you defined.

-After creating the database schema, import the data from the corresponding CSV files.
+Using the database model as a blueprint I have created a database schema for each of the tables and relationships.
+After creating the database schema, I imported the data from the corresponding CSV files.

 ### Data Analysis